Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Best Practices

-2. Use IP hints for performance - Saves additional DNS lookups
+2. Use IP hints for performance -- Saves additional DNS lookups, especially important for global DNS resolution balancing

-3. Keep A/AAAA records - HTTPS records don't replace A/AAAA; maintain both for compatibility
+3. Keep A/AAAA records -- HTTPS records don't replace A/AAAA; maintain both for compatibility with older clients

 Browser Support